The Body Shop and Aveda sparked a sustainable, clean beauty revolution nearly fifty years ago. Now the Kardashians are stepping in.

 There are speculations, too, that lawsuits filed by Seed Beauty, are behind the rebrand.
 It’s the beauty incubator that helped launch both KKW Beauty and Kylie Jenner’s Kylie Cosmetics.
 Seed alleges the brands stole proprietary formulations.

 Trademark filings and website purchases by the Kardashian team for “SKKN” were also met with legal action.
 A cease-and-desist was filed by Beauty Concepts LLC over the use of that name.
+But the reality star prevailed, launching SKKN — a nine-step clean skincare brand earlier this year.
+The vegan products are formulated with “clean, science-backed ingredients designed to nourish all skin types,” the company says.
+Products also come in minimalist, refillable packaging.

 “On May 1st at midnight, @KKWfragrance will be shutting down the website so that we can relaunch fragrance in the future under a brand new name—and under a new web store where you can purchase from all beauty categories under one site,” Kim announced in a statement.
 Kardashian said the fragrance line is “deeply personal” adding that she put “‘my heart and soul into every bottle.”